nathanlvt/MetaSpread/docs/source/index.rst

   - The tumor growth files for each time point consist of 8 rows: the first 2 rows correspond to x and y coordinates of mesenchymal cells.
 The second 2 rows correspond to the x and y coordinates of epithelial cells, the next 2 rows correspond to x and y coordinates of regular vasculature points, and the final 2 rows correspond to the coordinates of ruptured vessels.
 These allow for easily plotting the positions of the agents, and thus, the state of the tumor, at each time step.

   - The histogram files summarize the spatial distribution of cells for each time point.
 Each file consists of two columns: one for the bins, and one for the frequency.
-The bins represent the possible number of cells in each grid point, from 0 to $Q$, and the frequency the number of grid points that have that amount cells.
+The bins represent the possible number of cells in each grid point, from 0 to :math:`Q`, and the frequency the number of grid points that have that amount cells.

   - When running from the commandline, the user can use ``python -m metaspread postprocess data simulation-folder-name``